Internal Security Department (Singapore): 1960 CIA plot

-From 1960 to 1961, the Central Intelligence Agency (CIA) attempted to recruit Yoong Siew Wah, an inspector in SSB, as a mole to provide them with sensitive security intelligence for the United States.
-Prime Minister Lee Kuan Yew authorised a double agent operation with Wah playing along with the CIA.
+From 1960 to 1961, the Central Intelligence Agency (CIA) attempted to recruit Yoong Siew Wah, an inspector in the SSB, as a mole to provide them with sensitive security intelligence for the United States.
+Prime Minister Lee Kuan Yew authorised an operation with Wah playing along with the CIA as a triple agent.
 While meeting CIA officers in a safe house, SSB agents, which had been earlier deployed around the house, moved in to make arrests.

 Two polygraphers managed to escape in a car leading to a car chase which ended in their arrest and the seizure of a polygraph machine.
 A CIA officer working under the cover of an embassy First Secretary was declared persona-non-grata and expelled from Singapore.
 Lee was personally offered with US$3.3 million to him and his political party, People's Action Party, to cover up the matter but he rejected it and demanded US$33 million in economic aid instead.
 Dean Rusk, then U.S. Secretary of State, formally acknowledged the affair and apologised in a letter.

 In 1965, during a televised interview with foreign correspondents about the British bases in Singapore, Lee revealed the CIA plot.
 After the broadcast, James D. Bell, U.S. ambassador to Malaysia, and the State Department officially denied the incident, leading a furious Lee to display the letter from Rusk to correspondents as evidence.
 Lee also threatened to broadcast tape recordings proving the charge.
 The denials were eventually withdrawn with a closed congressional record suggesting that the State Department and the ambassador were both unaware of the case as newer officials had failed to consult the files.